 As long as you plan where your money is going and are responsible, then spending your life worrying about money is pointless.
 Work hard for it?
 Then it is yours to enjoy.
 You’ve saved up for that car you’ve wanted for a long time, so why not buy it?
 To save even more money, why not try a middleman, who will negotiate deals for you from the company you with to get your care from.

 They say that money doesn’t buy happiness, but having been all over the spectrum myself; I can tell you that it can certainly buy you less stress when you reach the point where your bills are steadily being paid.
 After that, what you choose to spend your money on can certainly buy you levels of fulfillment, or it can just widen the void you’re trying to fill.

 Things.
 Stuff.
 Possessions.
-The happiness they bring tend to be short lived.
+The happiness they bring tends to be short-lived.
 You are wasting your life if all you’re focused on is buying shit.